lmammino/streams-workshop/01-buffer-vs-stream/README.md

 console.log(bufferFromString.toString('utf-8')) // Ciao human ('utf-8' is the default)
 console.log(bufferFromString.toString('hex')) // 4369616f2068756d616e
 console.log(bufferFromString.toString('base64')) // Q2lhbyBodW1hbg==

+// You can get the size of a buffer (in bytes) by using `length` console.log(bufferFromString.length) // 10
 ```

 Now, let's create a Node.js script to copy a file from one place to another using buffers: